jweissenberger/auto-docs/ReadMe.md

 ```bash
 python auto-docs.py <name_of_your_python_file>
 ```
+This will automatically download the HuggingFace model if you don't have it already.

 ## Results
 auto-docs summarizes what functions do in plain english.
 For example, given this function: